buddhist-uni/buddhist-uni.github.io/_content/canon/abhidhammatthasangaha.md

 ---
-title: "Abhidhammattha-saṅgaha: A Comprehensive Manual of Abhidhamma"
+title: "Abhidhammatthasaṅgaha: A Comprehensive Manual of Abhidhamma"
 authors:
 - "Ācariya Anuruddha"
 editor: bodhi